8 Oct 2024

 Personality Traits: Magical, visionary, charismatic

-Examples: Disney, Dyson, Apple, SONY, MAC Cosmetics
+Examples: Disney, Dyson, SONY, MAC Cosmetics

 Magician brands focus on creating transformative experiences.
 You know you’re a true Magician brand when people are willing to pay triple for an everyday product—just like Dyson did with vacuums.
 They’ve transformed the mundane into must-have tech, from hair care tools to air purifiers, keeping customers hooked and eagerly waiting for whatever game-changing innovation comes next.